The number one topic of 2021 is hybrid teams.

-You need to create the cultural norms that are acceptable to support your hybrid team's ways of working.
+As a leader, you need to create the cultural norms that are acceptable to support your hybrid team's ways of working.
 Communicating clearly these expectations and the parameters that people can work in is important.
 Creating a culture of psychological safety is critical to enable team members to feel comfortable, trusted, motivated, creative and at their best – where ever they may be working.

 Place and time

 Where and when the work is completed is a key factor in an effective hybrid team.